TimothyFell/quantified_self/readme.md

 $ knex seed:run
 ````

+## Contributions

+If you would like to contribute to this project please fork the repository and send us a pull request with your changes.
+To get started once you fork, follow the instructions above in the Setup section.

 ## Configuration
   There are a few more steps before you can get the tests up and running.